 Defining the Term

-Of course, you don’t have to use the in-law suite for your in-laws, and in fact there are countless ways in which this space can be useful… for putting up out-of-town guests, for providing older children with their space, for letting your college-age son or daughter come stay with you during summers, etc. The in-law suite may also work well as a home office environment.
-In some instances, you can even rent out this space, whether short-term or long-term.
+Of course, you don’t have to use the in-law suite for your in-laws, and in fact there are countless ways in which this space can be useful… for putting up out-of-town guests, for providing older children with their own apartment space, for letting your college-age son or daughter come stay with you during summers, etc. The in-law suite may also work well as a home office environment.
+In some instances, you can even rent out this extra space, whether short-term or long-term.

 Note that, from a legal standpoint, you shouldn’t refer to any space as an in-law suite in your real estate listing unless it has its own bedroom and bathroom.
 Kitchen space and other rooms are nice, but not strictly necessary.